krishnapraveen7/alpha-repos/krishnapraveen7_starred_repos/cohere-ai/cohere-toolkit/cohere-ai__cohere-toolkit__README.md

 Go to [localhost:4000](http://localhost:4000/) in your browser and start chatting with the model.

 *For the above you will need to have [Docker](https://www.docker.com/products/docker-desktop/) and [Docker-compose >= 2.22](https://docs.docker.com/compose/install/) installed.
 [Go here for a more detailed setup.](/docs/setup.md)*

+## GitHub Codespaces

+To run this project using GitHub Codespaces, please refer to [our Codespaces Setup Guide](/docs/github_codespaces.md).

 ## About Toolkit